Rus1130/supertype/README.md

 # supertype
 SuperType is an easy way to add a typewriter effect to your webpage.
 Just type your text in a `.st` file, and it will be rendered on your webpage with a typewriter effect.
 You can also add tags to change the speed, color, and other properties of the typewriter.
 I recommend using this [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VSCode to be able to see it effectively.
+## Why?
+I created this because I have a personal problem where I tend to skip ahead in texts and spoil myself to later parts.
+I wanted a way to create texts without the ability to skip ahead.
+Later inspirations were the text effects of Undertale and Deltarune.
 ## Examples
 Look at `example.st` for an example of how to use supertype.
 Look at `index.html` for an example of how to use supertype in a webpage.